 Tim Holtz layering stencils are my favorite he has dozens of sets.

 Experimenting is always fun!

 I think this snowflake stencil would look fabulous in Johanna’s Christmas book or any of my top 25 Christmas Coloring Books.
-Little Circles seem to be a new trend for backgrounds, I really like the look of these fractured circles by Ranger since I never like anything to look too perfect.
+Little Circles seem to be a new trend for backgrounds, I really like the look of these Cell Theory by Crafters Workshop since I never like anything to look too perfect.
 If you don’t like the look of your own lettering or handwriting, these word stencils look fun.
-This Folk Art Moroccan Tile would make a fantastic background as well as Tim Holtz flowered flourish stencils, this flower lace stencil or this layered lace stencil, but my favorite by far are these distressed looking Burlap and Bubbles stencils from Tim Holtz.
+This Folk Art Moroccan Tile would make a fantastic background as well as Tim Holtz flowered flourish stencils, (I use this one all the time in my art journal) this flower lace stencil or this layered lace stencil, but my favorite by far are these distressed looking Burlap and Bubbles stencils from Tim Holtz.

 Backgrounds using Markers or Gel Pens

 I’ve successfully used my Faber Castell Pitt Pens for backgrounds and they work great.
 A little streaky if you look up close and use that critical eye we turn on ourselves, but step back a few inches and it looks flawless.
 My recommendation is to use the smaller detail Pitt Pen around the design and for tight spaces.
 Then the Big Brush pen in the matching color for the larger areas.
 If you are using Faber Castell Polychromos pencils for your drawing then you will immediately notice that the Pitt Pens match the colors exactly so that makes for a very cohesive look for your project.